Jazz Plate Preamps

 It will work with all Fender and Squier single coil pickups.
 These are by far the most common pickups that Fender has sold.

 If you have an American Deluxe Bass with Fender hum canceling pickups then some simple mods might be needed.
-At least each of these pickups types with potential issues can be identified by the writing on the pickup top.
+At least each of these pickups types with potential issues can be identified looking at the top of the pickup.

 Note - Standard (Mexican) Deluxe jazz basses with stock pickups have no issues.

-For the American Deluxe Jazz Basses there have been 4 types of pickups.
+For the American Deluxe Jazz Basses there has been 6 types of pickups.

 The oldest versions had no writing on the pickups and do not need any modification.